ValveSoftware/Proton/README.md

 For use with [clangd](https://clangd.llvm.org/) LSP server and similar tooling.

-Projects built using cmake or meson (e.g. vkd3d-proton) automatically come with `compile_commands.json`.
-For autotools (e.g. wine) you have to [configure the build](#configuring-the-build) with `--enable-bear` that uses [bear](https://github.com/rizsotto/Bear) to create the compilation database.
+Projects built using CMake or Meson (e.g. vkd3d-proton) automatically come with `compile_commands.json`.
+For autotools (e.g. WINE) you have to [configure the build](#configuring-the-build) with `--enable-bear` that uses [bear](https://github.com/rizsotto/Bear) to create the compilation database.
 It's not on by default as it make the build slightly slower.